It's like America but different.

 For your bank accounts back home, you can definitely use them when needed, although Peace Corps encourages living within the means of your monthly allowance which is currently about 2900 dirhams per month (around $290).
 Make sure your PIN is only four digits long, and if you are looking to open a new account before leaving, your priority should be to have the lowest international ATM withdraw fees and currency exchange rates as possible.

 A challenge that many Peace Corps Morocco volunteers face (and also look forward to) is Ramadan.
 Ramadan is celebrated as the month in which the prophet Mohammed received the first of the revelations that make up the Quran.
-Ramadan begins with the sighting of the new moon, so the beginning of Ramadan can vary by nation and it moves up 11 days each year.
-In 2017 it began on May 27.
+Ramadan begins with the sighting of the new moon, so the beginning of Ramadan can vary by country and it moves up 11 days each year.
+In 2018 and 2019 it began on May 16 and May 6, respectively.
 The Ramadan fast is one of the five pillars of Islam, as devout Muslims abstain from food and drink from dawn until sundown.
 After sundown, the fast is broken with celebrations and food.

 Many Peace Corps Volunteers participate in the daily fast; it demonstrates an appreciation for their respective communities, and it better connects volunteers to the daily life of neighbors and counterparts.
 The daily fast is broken with a meal (lftur), often milk, dates, harira, and juice.
 Your neighbors will likely ask you to join them in breaking the fast.
 Dinner comes later in the night.
 PCVs should expect their daily routine to change dramatically: more late night activity and less daytime activity.
 Because work is not always available during Ramadan, some volunteers travel during this time.
 However, many also consider this an invaluable time for integration.